AndrewYang2024/AndrewYang2024.github.io/_posts/2020-11-28-Whatever-It-Takes.md

 {% maincolumn 'assets/img/Inversion.PNG'  %}

 “Last August, almost the entire curve inverted.
-According to our codebook, the spreads between the three and five year and the two and five year signaled mass unrest within two years, with updates to follow.
-We proceeded by increasing the resolution of our monetary antennae by adjusting the federal funds rate upward until we received a follow-up signal.
-Which we received just this morning when the three month and ten year flipped.
+According to our codebook, the spread between the one and five year tenors   signaled that a historical-level event was about to occur within a two year time frame.
+We received no information beyond the timing of it.
+As with protocol, we then upped the resolution of our monetary antennae by hiking the federal funds rate gradually to receive a follow-up signal.
+Which we got this morning when the three month and ten year flipped.

+“Is it the Big One?”
+William gasped.

+“Oh, there’ll be a massive economic dislocation alright starting around March 2020,” Powell said.
+“As we continue to monitor the term structure, signals indicate the source of the event to be somewhere in East Asia.”

-“The situation is bleak, the country is going to be struck by a global pandemic at around March of next year or so.”
+“The situation is bleak, the country is going to be struck by a global pandemic”

  “Sounds like we still have time, though,” Alex said hopefully.